 2) Over-firing damage for any reason and regardless of cause.
 IMPORTANT: We specifically warn you not to fire the kiln unattended.
-Neither the Dawson Kiln Sitter, The Orton Sitter, the DynaTrol, the Bartlett 3-Button control nor any other electronic control used by L&L is designed to be a failproof shut off device.
+Neither the Dawson Kiln Sitter, the DynaTrol nor any other electronic control used by L&L is designed to be a failproof shut off device.
 L&L is not responsible for damage caused by failure of any of these controls.